Workforce Policy and Priorities

 Immigration and DACA

 A balanced approach to immigration and citizenship policy that attracts and retains the best and brightest from around the world is necessary for our nation’s health security.
-The U.S. health workforce and the patients it serves rely on health professionals from other countries, including many through the Deferred Action for Childhood Arrivals (DACA) program.
+The U.S. health workforce and the patients it serves rely on health professionals and researchers from other countries, as well as students through the Deferred Action for Childhood Arrivals (DACA) program.
 These providers add diversity of culture and experience to our nation’s workforce.
 Their importance is amplified each year, as the nation faces growing physician workforce shortages that have been felt acutely during the COVID-19 national emergency.

 We are students, residents, researchers, faculty members, and physicians who advocate on behalf of academic medicine.